bloxmove-com/platform-deploy-test/README.md

 ## Component specific notes

 ### Fleet-node
-You should prepare `1` account key pairs for the `Fleet Owner` , you can create them by using MetaMask
+You should prepare `1` account keypair for the `Fleet Owner` , you can create it by using MetaMask

 ### TOMP-gateway